aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-personal.md

 The `web3-eth-personal` package allows you to interact with the Aion node accounts.

 Many of these functions send sensitive information, like `password`.
-Never call these functions over a unsecured Websocket or HTTP provider, as your password will be sent in plain text!
+Never call these functions over an unsecured WebSocket or HTTP provider, as your password will be sent in plain text!

 ```javascript
 var Personal = require('web3-eth-personal');